smsch6/PLP/README.md

    - "Packages" in the bottom right window displays which packages are loaded.
 To install a new package necessary, search its name in the search bar.
 4. To run your R Script, click "Run" in the top right.
 There are options in the drop-down menu to run a single line, a section, or the whole script.
 5. To comment out a single line, type a single hashtag (#) before the code.
-   *example: '# print("Hello World")'
+   - example: `# print("Hello World")`
-7. To comment out an entire section of code, type "Ctrl + Shift + C" on Windows and "Command + Shift + C" on MacOS.
+6. To comment out an entire section of code, type "Ctrl + Shift + C" on Windows and "Command + Shift + C" on MacOS.
-8. RStudio does not auto-save, so save often.
+7. RStudio does not auto-save, so save often.

 ## Resources
 1. [Official Documentation](https://www.r-project.org/other-docs.html)